-We next considered any items that were directly attributable to a single entity, such as TSAs discussed above and third party spend for services such as meter reading where each region has its own licence.
+We next considered any items that were directly attributable to a single entity, such as TSAs discussed above.
 These costs already sat in the correct entity so no further allocation was necessary prior to allocating them to the relevant cost category.
 The remaining costs including the share of overheads, were split based on an appropriate cost driver recommended for that heading.